Ale-Deto04/SDN-Based_Honeypot/README.md

 You may notice that it's quite empty, that's beacause the SDN controller is not running.
 Go to the Home page and click on the green `Launch Controller` button.
 Console and devices should start to populate and status should go on "on".
 Wait until the VMs are properly started.

+---

+## Technologies involved

+1. Kathará (Docker) for network emulation
+2. Ryu for the SDN Controller
+3. Flask and SocketIO for HTTP Services